 Individual Plant Netting

 Deer like to munch on soft sweet leaves of growing plants.
-If you are planting trees which are small and growing up, then you can protect it by putting a fence around it.
+If you are planting trees that are small and growing up, then you can protect it by putting a fence around it.

-Netting over the plant will keep plants delicate stems and leaves away from the deer taste buds.
-Flower bed fencing is also possible but it may be difficult to do due to bigger area and low height of plants.
+Netting over the plant will keep plants’ delicate stems and leaves away from the deer taste buds.
+Flower bed fencing is also possible but it may be difficult to do due to the bigger areas and low height of plants.

 So, it may not be practical to fence every single plant.
 But you can choose to enclose your most susceptible and prized plants and it will prevent deer from eating flowers and plants.

 Rock fencing is a very natural and sometimes cheap garden fence option.
 As once done, you do not have to do anything else.
 Deer do not like to climb on rocks or uneven surfaces.
 Their small hooves are not designed for jumping on the rocks.

 By putting rocks around your garden area, it will make deer hesitant to walk over to your garden.
 As an added bonus you can choose stones that match the landscape of your garden.

 Out of sight, out of mind.
 This technique involves not letting deer see your beautiful lush green garden.